Machinery Repairman

 Mission

 The Councils serve the members by offering a venue to disseminate statutes and regulatory policies, changes and updates, as well as an opportunity to provide feedback for collective action to affect small business issues.
 No other training forum or organization offers this type of small business support.
-The DoD OSBP considers the councils to be a vital component of its overall mission.
+The DoW OSBP considers the councils to be a vital component of its overall mission.

 The Regional Councils provide the following principle benefits for its members: